Banner

 Time: noon - 1pm

-The UK government has set an ambitious target to deliver 1.5 million new homes over the course of this Parliament—a goal that demands bold action, cross-sector collaboration, and fresh thinking across the housing system.
+TThe UK government has set an ambitious target to deliver 1.5 million new homes over the course of this Parliament—a goal that demands bold action, cross-sector collaboration, and fresh thinking across the housing system and the government's 10-year, £39bn Affordable Homes Programme will be a key part of this.
 This panel will explore the practical steps needed to unlock housing delivery at scale, with accelerating affordable housing provision across both the public and private sectors at the heart of the session.

 Bringing together voices from government, local authorities, housing associations, and developers, the session will examine the barriers—policy, planning, finance, and land—and spotlight innovative approaches already making an impact.
 What are the biggest opportunities to boost supply?
 How can the sector align on outcomes that serve both growth and social equity?
 And what role should central and local government play in enabling delivery?